Skip to main content

 The Central Stress Response System

 At the heart of the workplace’s impact on health is the Hypothalamic-Pituitary-Adrenal (HPA) axis.
-This is the body’s central system.
+This is the body’s central stress response system.
 When an employee faces a tight deadline or a difficult conversation, the hypothalamus, a small region at the base of the brain, initiates a chemical cascade.

 It releases Corticotropin-Releasing Hormone (CRH), which signals the pituitary gland to secrete Adrenocorticotropic Hormone (ACTH).
 ACTH then travels to the adrenal glands, situated atop the kidneys, instructing them to release cortisol.